-It is not possible to simply purchase SoD concepts.
-Organizations implement segregation of duties through risk management practices.
-However, there are software solutions that help reinforce SoD policies.
-They do this by strengthening access controls, as well as by providing monitoring, and the ability to trace audit trails.
+It is not possible to simply purchase SoD.
+Organizations often implement SoD through diligent risk management practices.
+There are, however, software solutions that can help reinforce SoD policies and greatly assist compliance efforts.
+They do this by strengthening access controls, as well as by providing extensive monitoring and the ability to trace audit trails.

 Additional examples of processes that utilize SoD include: